gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 collapsing the $7 \times 7$ grid into a single dimension of $49$.
 The reason why I did this is for easier interpretation, as a 2D matrix is easier to visualize than a 3D tensor.

-We will carry this idea forward in the next section.
+We will carry this idea forward to the next few sections.
 ````

 ## Anchors and Prior Boxes